ellow0rld/Book-Review-Analysis/README.md

 # Book Review Analyzer
-This is a Book Review Analyzer Website that does sentiment analysis of the reviews web scraped from LibraryThing.
-This can be replicated with other websites too, ex: GoodReads, you just have to change the HTML elements.
+This is a Book Review Analyzer Website that does sentiment analysis of the reviews.

 ## Requirements
-- MongoDB
 - Flask
 - NLTK - Sentiment Analyser
 - Pycharm